lmari/VIMonto/readme.md

     * ...
 * relational properties other than subClassOf: how to deal with them?
 * should VIMRDF methods better return the reference to an entry as its subject or its term?
+* for a minimally serious development, a licence will need to be added
+* a third sample could be added exposing an API, for example through a <a href="https://fastapi.tiangolo.com" target="_blank">FastAPI</a> server